Market environment: Macro environment

 The final aspect of the macro-environment is the social environment, which consists of institutions and basic values and beliefs of a group of people.
-These values can also be further categorized into core beliefs, which passed on from generation to generation and very difficult to change, and secondary beliefs, which tend to be easier to influence.
+These values can also be further categorized into core beliefs, which are passed on from generation to generation and are very difficult to change, and secondary beliefs, which tend to be easier to influence.
 As a marketer, it is important to know the difference between the two and to focus your marketing campaign to reflect the values of a target audience.
-With entering into an age where technology has a key role in the forming of social beliefs and values, cultural diversity has developed within the world of digital communities. (i.e. Facebook, Twitter, LinkedIn).
+With the influence of digital technology in the formation of social beliefs and values, cultural diversity has developed within the world of digital communities on platforms such as Facebook, Twitter and LinkedIn.
 These digital communities consist of many groups of demographics that involve different levels of Internet usage and versatile behaviour with online purchasing.

-When dealing with the marketing environment it is important for a company to become proactive.
-By doing so, they can create the kind of environment that they will prosper in and can become more efficient by marketing in areas with the greatest customer potential.
-It is important to place equal emphasis on both the macro and micro environment and to react accordingly to changes within them.

-There are a number of common approaches how the external factors, which are mentioned in the definition of Kroon and which describe the macro environment, can be identified and examined.
+There are a number of common approaches for identifying and examining the external factors describing the macro environment.
 These factors indirectly affect the organization but cannot be controlled by it.
-One approach could be the PEST analysis, which includes political, economic, social and technological, whereas other variations JIT) include environmental and legal factors.
-A second approach is to use a SWOT analysis which stands for Strength, Weakness, Opportunity and Threat.
+One such approach is PEST (political, economic, social and technological) analysis.
+Other analysis variations include environmental and legal factors.
+A second approach is to use a SWOT (Strength, Weakness, Opportunity and Threat) analysis.

 Meso environment

 The meso-level is settled between the macro- and the micro- level.
 This field deals with the design of the specific environment of the enterprises.
 It is of decisive importance that the layout of the physical infrastructure (transport, communication and power distribution systems) and of the sector policies, especially of the education, research and technology policy, are oriented towards competitiveness.
-In addition, the design of the trade policy and systems of rules (for example: environmental norms and technical safety standards), which contributes to the development of national advantages of competition, is relevant.
+In addition, the design of the trade policy and systems of rules (for example, environmental norms and technical safety standards), which contribute to the development of national advantages of competition, is relevant.
 Like on the micro-level, on the meso-level new patterns of organisation and steering must be developed.
 The state shall give impulses and mediate between enterprises, associations, science and intermediate institutions.
 "The design of locations becomes like that a continuous process on the basis of the efforts of enterprises, science and state as well as of the determined cooperation of private and public agents".